Project Structure

 The

-, allowing it to leverage enhanced node features. -
+spanelement is connected to the enhanced node usingref={connect}, allowing it to leverage enhanced node features. -

 Applies the provided inline styles (

-) and combines the class names (className
+style) and combines the class names (classNameandclassNames) using theclassnameslibrary. -

 Displays a simple greeting message (